Skip to main content

 In seven steps.

-Cost segregation is rule-based engineering.
-The IRS recognized the methodology in 1997 (Hospital Corporation of America v.
-Commissioner, 109 T.C.
-21), and the rule book has been stable for two decades.
+is rule-based engineering.
+The IRS-blessed methodology has been stable for decades, grounded in the IRS that examiners use to evaluate studies.
 CostSegLogic runs the same seven steps a Big 4 engineer would — faster, with citations on every line.

 1. Step 1